NovakDistributed/macroverse/README.md

 ## Installation

-Make sure you have the Truffle build tool:
+Make sure you have a compatible version of the Truffle build tool:

 ```
-npm install -g truffle
+npm install -g truffle@5.1.16
 ```

 Then install from source: